apache/lucenenet/src/Lucene.Net.QueryParser/Flexible/Core/Config/package.md

 ## Query Configuration Interfaces

- The package <tt>org.apache.lucene.queryparser.flexible.config</tt> contains query configuration handler abstract class that all config handlers should extend.
+The namespace <tt>Lucene.Net.QueryParsers.Flexible.Core.Config</tt> contains query configuration handler abstract class that all config handlers should extend.

 See <xref:Lucene.Net.QueryParsers.Flexible.Standard.Config.StandardQueryConfigHandler> for a reference implementation.

 The <xref:Lucene.Net.QueryParsers.Flexible.Core.Config.QueryConfigHandler> and <xref:Lucene.Net.QueryParsers.Flexible.Core.Config.FieldConfig> are used in the processors to access config information in a flexible and independent way.
 See <xref:Lucene.Net.QueryParsers.Flexible.Standard.Processors.TermRangeQueryNodeProcessor> for a reference implementation.